 Darden, Colgate W. Papers -- Colgate Darden served as U.S..
 Congressman 1933-41, Governor of Virginia 1942-46, and President of the University of Virginia 1947-59.
 In the collection are correspondences, reports, articles, census data and papers related to public school transportation, school bonds an health issues.

 Diggs, Ruth -- Dr. Ruth Diggs was the Head of the Special Education Department at Norfolk State University and a national leader in her specialty.

 Fields, Zachary Letters 1898-99, 1930-31 (56 items) -- Donated by Ronald Carrier.
-Zachary Fields writes twenty seven letters from army camps during the Spanish American War to his wife, Nettie Fields in Norfolk.
+Zachary Fields wrote twenty-seven letters from army camps during the Spanish-American War to his wife, Nettie Fields in Norfolk.

-Free Black Papers -- Donated by Tommy L. Bogger contains extensive data on free blacks in Norfolk and the surrounding counties from 1770's to 1860.
+Free Black Papers -- Donated by Tommy L. Bogger contains extensive data on free blacks in Norfolk and the surrounding counties from the 1770s to 1860.
 Most of the collection is comprised of handwritten notes and photocopies of documents.

 Fulcher Family Collection -- Donated by Miss Jean Fulcher and Miss Ruth Fulcher, daughters of the late James Fulcher.
-Mr. Fulcher is a prominent businessman of the Norfolk area.
+Mr. Fulcher was a prominent businessman of the Norfolk area.

 Goss, Jocelyn P. Papers -- Jocelyn Goss was a retired professor in the English Department at Norfolk State University and the author of two books.

 Greekfest/Laborfest Papers -- Donated by Ms. Carolyn W. Bell.
 There are newspaper articles concerning the riot and the extensive preparation by the city and the Laborfest Committee to avert future clashes.